y4250/coding-sample/Macro_hw_matlab/readme.md

 ---

 Feel free to explore the code files to better understand the analysis and simulations conducted.
-If you have any questions or need further assistance, please contact me at [yw4250@columbia.edu](mailto:your.email@example.com).
+If you have any questions, please contact me at [yw4250@columbia.edu](mailto:your.email@example.com).